 By the end of their Primary education, Oak House pupils are able to communicate effectively in all three of the school’s main languages: English, Spanish and Catalan.

-The Oak House School Secondary curriculum is broadly based, oﬀering a balance between the languages, sciences, technology, mathematics, social sciences, arts and the social and emotional aspects of learning.
+The Oak House School Secondary curriculum offers a balance between the languages, sciences, technology, mathematics, social sciences, arts and the social and emotional aspects of learning.
 Pupils are encouraged to develop their level of independence, a good work ethic and a love of learning, all in a caring, stimulating and disciplined environment.
 Secondary pupils are expected to show an increasing level of social responsibility and awareness of the needs and issues facing the world community.

-Critical thinking is encouraged throughout the curriculum, as well as in activities such as debating events.
+Critical thinking is encouraged throughout the curriculum, as well as through activities such as the debating club and debating events.
 Pupils continue to develop their communication skills and the curriculum provides a multilingual learning experience, with a continuing focus on English.
 In 1st and 2nd E.S.O.
 (Years 8 and 9), almost half of the teaching hours are in English and the rest are taught in Spanish or Catalan.
-Both French and German are oﬀered as a fourth language option, leading to oﬃcial external examinations.
+Both French and German are offered as a fourth language option, leading to official external examinations.

-Oak House Bachillerato/IB pupils are resourceful, resilient and able to research and evaluate information critically.
-They are helped to understand the view points of others, to develop an increasing awareness of the world around them and the demands of living in a global society.
-Oak House pupils leave the school as curious, conﬁdent and courteous individuals who are fully prepared to embrace life opportunities and have an international mindset.
+Our Bachillerato and IBDP pupils are resourceful, able to think and evaluate information critically.
+They are helped to understand the view points of others, as well as to develop an increasing awareness of the world around them and the demands of living in a global society.
+Oak House pupils leave the school as resilient, curious, conﬁdent and courteous individuals who are fully prepared to embrace life opportunities and have an international mindset.

 In the Bachillerato programmes the majority of subjects are taught in Spanish or Catalan.
 However, pupils continue to study English to a high level and are given the opportunity to prepare for Cambridge Advanced and Proﬁciency level examinations.
-Throughout the 2 year courses pupils study compulsory core subjects, which are common to both programmes, as well as course-speciﬁc subjects, such as investigative or social sciences.
+Throughout the two year courses pupils study compulsory core subjects, common to both Bachillerato programmes, as well as course-speciﬁc subjects, such as investigative or social sciences.